jlilj/jlilj/README.md

 # 🏹 Jamie Littlejohn

-**`Data Science/Engineering`**
+**`Data/Machine Learning Systems Engineering`**

-I'm a systems architect/engineer focused on improving economy, efficiency and effectiveness by developing user-friendly solutions and solving everyone's favourite data questions - "What does this mean?" and "How do we use it?"
+I'm a system architect/engineer focused on improving economy, efficiency and effectiveness by developing user-friendly solutions and solving everyone's favourite data questions - "What does this mean?" and "How do we use it?"

 A results-driven data professional with over nine years of experience in data system analytics, development and migration projects.
 Proficient in SQL and Python with a strong background in Excel and cloud computing.
 Track record of delivering actionable insights and value to large UK companies.